warpdotdev/Warp/README.md

 You can see how we’re thinking about open source here: [https://github.com/warpdotdev/Warp/discussions/400](https://github.com/warpdotdev/Warp/discussions/400)

 As a side note, we are open sourcing our extension points as we go.
 The community has already been [contributing new themes](https://github.com/warpdotdev/themes).
-And we’ve just opened our [Workflows repository](https://github.com/warpdotdev/workflows) for the community to contribute common useful commands.
+And we’ve just opened our [Workflows repository](https://github.com/warpdotdev/workflows) for the community to contribute common, useful commands.

 Interested in joining the team?
 See our [open roles](https://www.warp.dev/careers) and feel free to email us: hello at warpdotdev